sandover/sandover.github.io/content/_index.md

 ---
-# accenture interactive wall (2004-2006)
+# accenture :: interactive wall (2004-2006)

-"The Wall" was the earliest multi-touch, high-performance pixel wall to see daily use in public -- it was usable by the general public in O’Hare, JFK, and other airports for 10 years after its debut.
-It was the subject of numerous research papers, some of which are still referenced in HCI literature, and played a pioneering role in the domain of public interactive technology experiences.
+"The Wall" was the earliest multi-touch, high-performance pixel wall to see daily use in public.
+After less than two years of development, The Wall went live and was usable by the general public in O’Hare, JFK, and other airports.
+These remained operational for nearly 10 years after their debut.

+The Wall was the subject of numerous research papers we wrote, some of which are still referenced in HCI literature, and played a pioneering role in the domain of public interactive technology experiences.

-I made core contributions to every part of this new platform, from hardware prototyping to patented computer vision algorithms, to physical enclosure design, to designing a 60fps clustered rendering framework (C++/DirectX), to building applications on that framework, and supporting other developers doing the same
+I made core contributions to every part of this new platform, from hardware prototyping to patented computer vision algorithms, to physical enclosure design, to designing a 60fps clustered rendering framework (C++/DirectX), to building applications on that framework, and supporting other developers doing the same.

 ### Publications & coverage
 - *O'Hare Gets Interactive Screen*, Wired, 2006 https://www.wired.com/2006/05/ohare-gets-inte/